imxade/Svelte-template/posts/only-design-principle/page.md

 ![Clean Architecture](https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)

-Notice how different layers are represented in various colors; as you move from the outer levels toward the center, the degree of composition decreases while independence increases.
-Other designs like Hexagonal and Onion architecture build upon these concepts but may not align entirely with independence or composition.
+Notice how different layers are represented in various colors, as you move from the outer levels toward the center, the degree of composition decreases while independence increases.
+Also, components that belongs to same layers are independent of each other.
+Other designs like Hexagonal and Onion architecture are also related to these concepts.

 ## Conclusion